abhijithanilkumar/ndnSIMawk/README.md

 One or more files can be omitted.
 File names are illustrative.
 Names can change but the file should contain the CS_Tracer simulation result of the algorithm mentioned.

 The results are stored in the ```Benchmarking.txt``` file.
 Hit Ratio of each algorithm is computed!

+## Results using Icarus

+The results for different cache replacement algorithms plotted using Icarus are available [here](https://github.com/cjamadagni/Icarus_scripts).